 Art takes an important place in Chinese culture.
 For example, calligraphy is considered one of the four major artistic disciplines.
 Writing is much more than a means of communication, it is a painting, an art allowing to give one's ideas.
 Painting is also very related to calligraphy.
 Often Chinese paintings are created on silk or paper, and are not framed as with us in the West.
 Indeed, each art is often linked, calligraphy is linked to painting, painting with silk work: each art brings a new one, and that's the magic of Chinese culture.

 China is undoubtedly the country where the martial arts are the most present in the world.
 This art makes an integral part of Chinese culture.
 Kung-Fu or Tai-Chi-Chuan are real way of life, they are much more than a means of self-defense.
 This art is practiced both for health and helps to control the energies and the good circulation of Chi.
 It's a art of transmission and values, the perfect harmony between body and mind.

 Meals in China, a moment of sharing and respect

 Chinese dishes are full of tastes and flavors, each more different than the next: a real culinary richness.
-Like in any other country, it exists in China, conventions related to the way of eating.
+As in any other country, there is in China, conventions related to the way of eating.
 For example, it is frowned upon to plant your chopsticks vertically in your rice bowl, this is synonymous with death.